Chipper-Technologies/graviton/.github/instructions/graviton.md

-# GitHub Copilot Custom Instructions for Graviton
+# GitHub Copilot Instructions for Graviton

 ## Project Context
 This is a Flutter-based gravitational physics simulation app called "Graviton" that provides: